 Can I Pay My Deposit with a Credit Card?

 There’s likely to be a detailed assessment of both your credit history and your debt-to-income ratio to assess whether you can comfortably service all your debts.
-You’re also likely to face more limited options from lenders and less favourable terms.
+Using a credit card to pay a deposit increases your credit utilisation ratio, which can negatively impact your credit score.
+A lower credit score can affect your mortgage application, potentially leading to higher interest rates or a rejection.

 Can I Use a Family Loan to Pay for a Deposit?